Tips On Bicycle Cleaning To Keep Your Bike Riding Smooth And Looking Great

 Let the degreaser soak for a few minutes and wipe it dry with a clean, soft rag to prevent scratching.

 You can clean the chain with a rag soaked in cleaning solution

-but by far the easiest do it is with a chain cleaning tool like the
+but by far the easiest do it is with a chain cleaning tool. l

 This is where a bicycle repair stand comes in very handy.
 You can

 put the wheels back on the bike and just turn the pedal while letting

 Use different rags for cleaning greasy parts than you use on the